 For your job requirements, you may choose work in shorthand, typewriting, office machines, duplicating, filing, voice recording and transcription, business organization, economic geography, business calculations, and record keeping for secretaries.
 And even these skill subjects and basic business courses go beyond mere technical presentation.
-They bring to you the
+They bring to you the wider outlook in the business world.

-This training has placed the graduates of Texas Woman's University in great demand for executive positions with good pay, interesting work, and rapid advancement.
+This training has placed the graduates of Texas Woman's University in great demand for executive positions with good pay, interesting work and rapid advancement.